 Lower numbers are low gears, and higher numbers are high gears.
-Lower gears make it easier to peddle, while the highest gears will take the most peddle effort.
+Lower gears make it easier to pedal, while the highest gears will take the most pedal effort.
 You can adjust your bike's gear and power to obtain your ideal level of pedaling effort.

 When changing eBike gears and power levels, you should first change electric assist levels, then change mechanical gear levels.